-A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF MIRAMAR, FLORIDA, APPROVING A THREE-YEAR COLLECTIVE BARGAINING AGREEMENT BETWEEN THE CITY OF MIRAMAR AND GENERAL ASSOCIATION OF MIRAMAR EMPLOYEES (GAME) FOR THE PERIOD FROM OCTOBER 1, 2018 THROUGH SEPTEMBER 30, 2021; AUTHORIZING THE INTERIM CITY MANAGER TO EXECUTE THE PROPOSED COLLECTIVE BARGAINING AGREEMENT; AND PROVIDING FOR AN EFFECTIVE DATE.
+A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF MIRAMAR, FLORIDA, APPROVING A THREE-YEAR COLLECTIVE BARGAINING AGREEMENT BETWEEN THE CITY OF MIRAMAR, FLORIDA AND THE GENERAL ASSOCIATION OF MIRAMAR EMPLOYEES FOR THE PERIOD FROM OCTOBER 1, 2021, THROUGH SEPTEMBER 30, 2024; AND PROVIDING FOR AN EFFECTIVE DATE.

-WHEREAS, the City and the General Association of Miramar Employees
+WHEREAS, the City and the General Association of Miramar Employees ("GAME") have negotiated a proposed Collective Bargaining Agreement (the "Agreement") for the period from October 1, 2021, through September 30, 2024; and

-("G.A.M.E"), have negotiated a proposed Collective Bargaining Agreement (the provisions that balance economic realities with the imperative of maintaining reasonable, conservative and progressive compensation and administrative practices in relation to the City's General Employees; and
+WHEREAS, the proposed Agreement, attached hereto as Exhibit "A", contains provisions that balance economic realities with the imperative of maintaining reasonable, competitive, and progressive compensation and administrative practices; and

-"Agreement") for the period from October 1, 2018, through September 30, 2021; and and residents of the City of Miramar to approve the Agreement.

-WHEREAS, the proposed Agreement, attached hereto as Exhibit "A", contains

-WHEREAS, the City Commission deems it to be in the best interest of the citizens
+WHEREAS, the City Commission deems it to be in the best interest of the citizens and residents of the City of Miramar to approve the Agreement.